-This booklet is a resource to support students in selecting appropriate courses to maximise their post school options.
+This booklet is a resource to support students in selecting appropriate courses to maximise their post-school options.

-All students take part in Future Directions events, to help them select their subjects for senior study, or to help them into the workforce.
+All students take part in Future Directions events and Careers lessons to help them select their subjects for senior study or to help them into the workforce.

-- All students attend an in-school Careers Day. - All students & parents/carers attend Future Directions evening. - All students wishing to study at a campus of Denison College in Year 11 2019 submit their proposed subject choices online via webchoices. - All prospective Year 11 students and their parents/carers attend an interview in Term 3, which includes career guidance and assistance to help students choose the most suitable subject combination. - The campuses will contact any student with course issues after the interview and webchoices process. - Confirmation of course placements and subject choices are made by the end of Term 3. - Students will be able to make further amendments to their chosen pattern of study, if necessary, up to the end of Week 4 of Year 11.
+- All students attend Careers lessons. - All students & parents/carers attend Future Directions evening. - All prospective Year 11 students and their parents/carers attend an interview in Term 3, which includes career guidance and assistance to help students choose the most suitable subject combination. - All students wishing to study at a campus of Denison College in Year 11 2023 submit their proposed subject choices online at Future Directions interviews. - The campuses will contact any student with course issues after the interview and web choices process. - Confirmation of course placements and subject choices are made in Term 4. - Students will be able to make further amendments to their chosen pattern of study, if necessary, up to the end of Week 4 of Year 11.